shipsaas/safe-dispatcher/README.md

 - Stores the failed to dispatch msgs and help you to retry them.
 - You can even change the connection driver or the name on retry.
   - Would really come in handy when you have a `SQSException` (size > 256kb), then you can retry on redis/database driver.
+- Ensure that your processing/flow is still working properly (no 500 server error from HTTP or exception from queue worker).
+  - Super useful for critical apps.

 ## Requirements
 - Laravel 9+